You will find user friendly court forms on-line here or go to the Manitoba Laws site at https://web2.gov.mb.ca/laws/rules/forms_e.php.

 Once you are at this Internet site, click on " Enter Manitoba Laws" to find specific information.

-The Court of Queen's Bench, Probate Division, in Winnipeg, acts as the central registry for all probate matters in the Province.
-You must attend or write to the Court of Queen's Bench, Probate Division, in Winnipeg, to request information.
-Court staff can photocopy documents from the file for a minimum charge of $2.50. ($1.00 for the 1st page and then .50 cents for each additional page) plus applicable search fees.
-You may wish to contact The Court of Queen's Bench, Probate Division, in Winnipeg at 945-0344 to obtain an estimate of the fees that you will be required to remit along with your written request.
+The Court of King's Bench, Probate Division, in Winnipeg, acts as the central registry for all probate matters in the Province.
+You must attend or write to the Court of King's Bench, Probate Division, in Winnipeg, to request information.
+Court staff can photocopy documents from the file for a fee.
+You will be contacted once the request for photocopies has been completed and will be advised of the amount payable.

 You are only required to probate a Will if there are assets in the deceased's name alone.
 Some assets can be transferred without a probate order.
 Examples of these kinds of assets are: